Share

 Software Insulation Among SMB and Mid-Market Customers

 This dynamic is especially true for systems of record and systems of action.
-AI may lower the cost of building tools and automations at the edges, but maintaining a platform that stores authoritative data, enforces contracts, reconciles finances, and governs workflows is not a one-time build, but rather an ongoing operational commitment.
+AI may lower the cost of building tools and automations at the edges, but maintaining a platform that stores authoritative data, enforces contracts, reconciles finances, and governs workflows is not a one-time build, it is an ongoing operational commitment.

 What Else Is Poised to Change

-As AI bifurcates vertical SaaS, we expect the implications to show in pricing, product structure, and market structure:
+As AI bifurcates vertical SaaS, we expect implications around pricing, product structure, and market structure.

 Seat Based Pricing Will Come Under Pressure: As AI increases operator leverage, fewer users generate the same output.
 When one employee, augmented by agents, can do the work of three, seat-based pricing compresses, even if the product remains essential.
 The risk is not churn but pricing pressure.
 Pricing therefore shifts toward outcomes and consumption, and hybrid models will emerge, with value, not seats, as the anchor.